Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ksDZZ9B4W-E.md

 ### Transcript

-> uh can you place a small pillar base and a large one i believe so yes uh yeah i actually don't know maybe i don't know but i'm i think so should i need to turn
+> can you place a small pillar base and a large one i believe so yes, yeah i actually don't know maybe i don't know but i'm i think so should i need to turn